Variety, cultivar, landrace, heirloom: Definitions

 Synthetic definition of Cultivar, Variety, Registrable Variety and Landrace

-INCP (Cultivar) is born as a specific code of nomenclature for cultivated plants derived in the 50’s from the “International code of Botanical Nomenclature” that has now become the “International Code of Nomenclature for algae, fungi and plants” produced by the “International Association for Plant Taxonomy” (IAPT).
+Taxonomists refer to the “International code of Botanical Nomenclature” that has now become the “International Code of Nomenclature for algae, fungi and plants” produced by the “International Association for Plant Taxonomy” (IAPT).
+As per this code (see Article 4 & 26), variety (or the Latin varietas) is a rank of taxon below species.
+The description of a variety is based solely on a botanical description.

-“A cultivar is an assemblage of plants that (a) has been selected for a particular character or combination of characters, (b) is distinct, uniform, and stable in these characters, and (c) when propagated by appropriate means, retains those characters”
+“A cultivar, as a taxon, is an assemblage of plants that (a) has been selected for a particular character or combination of characters, (b) is distinct, uniform, and stable in these characters, and (c) when propagated by appropriate means, retains those characters”

-Article 1 (vi) of the 1991 Act of the UPOV Convention is reproduced below:
+The definition by UPOV of a variety is given in Article 1 (vi) of the 1991 Act of the UPOV Convention and is reproduced below :

 “Variety” means a plant grouping within a single botanical taxon of the lowest known rank, which grouping, irrespective of whether the conditions for the grant of a breeder’s right are fully met, can be: